Developing the Economic Sustainability and Viability of Value-added Products on Guam

 4. Both local farmers/growers and consumers, as well as academic scholars, gained knowledge of proper dragon fruit cultivation and handling, thus effectively disseminating dragon fruit cultivation knowledge to local and international stakeholders.

-We aim to conduct a market analysis of various dragon fruit value-added products to estimate their success on the market (Obj.
-2) in Summer 2024 and Spring 2025.
+We conducted a market analysis of various dragon fruit value-added products to estimate their success on the market (Obj.
+2) in 2024 and 2025.

 When conducting workshops on value-added products for dragon fruit, it is important to establish whether the products will perform successfully on the market for the sake of the farmers’ and producers’ financial profits.
 Before the value-added product workshops are conducted, a market analysis of various developed value-added dragon fruit products will be conducted.
 A questionnaire/survey will be administered to at least 30 consumers which will show them value-added dragon fruit products and ask them how likely they are to purchase or how much they will be willing to pay for these products.
 Collected data will be analyzed, and the recipes of the 5 value-added products that are projected to be most successful will be taught in the value-added products workshop.